 It is also possible to arrive by other means.
 The nearest town is Catac, which can be easily arrived at by bus.
 From there you should be able to find a cab easily to take you the rest of the way (~60soles).

-There also are busses which run past the climbing as well, just take a bus heading in the direction of Cajacay and tell them where to let you off.
-This could be difficult depending on your level of Spanish because it is unlikely that the driver will know where you’re talking about.
+Busses run past the climbing as well.
+Just take a bus heading in the direction of Cajacay and tell them where to let you off.
+This could be difficult depending on your level of Spanish because the driver is not likely to know where you’re talking about.

 Returning back towards town may be more difficult.
 Unlike most places in South America, the busses here don’t seem to want to stop to pick you up when you’re on the side of the road.